-- The development will not infill or reduce the depth of water of docks/canal waterspaces to the extent where it would limit the range of boats and other craft that could safely navigate and/or operate within the waterspaces; and - 2.
-The development would not adversely affect, and where possible enhances the historic built character, features and setting of the open waterspaces; and - 3.
+- 1. The development will not infill or reduce the depth of water of docks/canal waterspaces to the extent where it would limit the range of boats and other craft that could safely navigate and/or operate within the waterspaces; and - 2.
+The development would not adversely affect, and where possible enhances the historic built character, features and setting of the open waterspaces; and - 2.
+Development will be expected to respond to the significance of the historic docks conservation area and other individual heritage assets, ensuring new developmentmakes a positive contribution to its character and distinctiveness; and - 3.
 There will be no significant adverse impact on the environmental amenity of local residents, visitors, workers or other recreational users of the waterspace; and - 4.
 The development will not adversely affect existing, and where possible makes appropriate provision for future management and maintenance of public realm, movement routes, waterspaces and quaysides, moorings or waterway infrastructure and utilities.
 Where appropriate, opportunities should be taken to improve or reinstate the canal towpath; and - 5.
-Development provides net biodiversity gain and facilitate its role as multifunctional green and blue infrastructure (including water quality).
+The development would not adversely affect the functioning of existing businesses; and - 6.
+Development provides net biodiversity gain and facilitate sits role as delivery of multifunctional green and blue infrastructure (including water quality).